West Palm Beach Power of Attorney

 - Grant releases

-- Act as proxy, surrogate and HIPPA personal representative
+- Act as a proxy, surrogate, and HIPPA personal representative

 - Provide for residence and companionship